Colm3na/substrate-auto-payout/README.md

 ## Install

-First of all, you need nodejs (>= v10.20.1) installed, check https://nodejs.org/en/download/ to install it in your platform.
+Needs nodejs (>= v10.20.1), check https://nodejs.org/en/download/ to install for your platform.

 Clone the repository and install the needed dependencies: